 Each Haute Route is a timed and ranked, multi-stage event.
 Timing mats are located at

 IDENTIFICATION OF LEADING RIDERS

 During the daily official prizegiving ceremony, a distinctive jersey will be given to each leader of the Solo (men’s and women’s) rankings.
 It will be mandatory for the recipients to wear these jerseys during the stage of the following day and until they relinquish their leading position to someone else.
 A distinctive coloured insignia will also be given to each member of the leading Team of the overall ranking.
 It will be mandatory for each recipient to wear this on their jersey during the stage of the following day and until they relinquish their leading position to another team.

 There is an official jersey specific to each of the Haute Route events that is part of the kit for riders.

 Rankings for each Stage are published daily, with overall rankings published at the end of Stage Seven, by male, female and team.

-The Lanterne Rouge is traditionally the last competitor to finish a cycling event and Team Haute Route’s Fergus will once again be the Lanterne Rouge for all three events this year.
-Fergus will be towards the rear of the peleton at all times, supporting and encouraging the last riders to the finish.
-Even though he will himself be the last to finish within the time limit, he may pass riders by from time to time during the Stage – this doesn’t mean they are going to be outside of the official finish time, as long as they beat him to the finish line.
+The Lanterne Rouge is traditionally the last competitor to finish a cycling race.
+The Lanterne Rouge will be towards the rear of the peloton, supporting and encouraging the last riders to the finish.
+Even though he will be the last rider over the finish line within the time limit, he may pass riders by from time to time during the Stage – this doesn’t mean they are going to be outside of the official finish time, as long as they beat him to the finish line.